 2. Contamination of Food and Water Supply

 Several species are natural carriers or reservoirs of viruses and other pathogens.
 For example, bats have notoriously been known as origins of some notable viral epidemics in the human population, to include Ebola disease, the Nipah virus infection, and the SARS-CoV-2 virus that caused the 2019-2020 Global COVID-19 Pandemic.

 Take note that several instances of the Nipah outbreaks in Bangladesh have been traced from the converge between humans, fruit bats, and culture.
 The transmission came from the excretions from fruit bats that contaminated date palm trees.
-The affected communities have the tradition of consuming the sap or juice from trees, thus facilitating the spillover.
+The affected communities have a tradition of consuming the sap from these trees.
+This facilitates the spillover.

 3. Uncontrolled Human and Wildlife Interactions

 There are also numerous viral diseases associated with traditional human practices, particularly the interactions between communities and wildlife.
 Note that hunting and bushmeat have been pinpointed as the precursor to HIV and the origin of Ebola outbreaks in Africa.
 Remember that viruses are abundant in the environment, particularly in wild animals.

 An increasing interaction between humans and wildlife provide a high probability of encounters with novel viruses that have human pathogenic and epidemic potentials.
 It is also worth noting that interactions between wild animals and domestic animals such as wild boar and farm-raised hogs serve as a link between novel viruses and human communities.

 Hypotheses on How Viruses Jump from Animals to Humans

 Note that the exact mechanism of viral spillover remains unknown.
 There are some working hypotheses.
 The most notable ones include geographic proximities and intraspecies behaviors.
 Other hypotheses have something to do with evolution via natural selection and the phylogenetic and biological relatedness of different species.